nikhilbn19/Event-Management-dashboard/Event-Mangement-main/README.md

-EventSphere is a comprehensive event management platform built with modern web technologies.
+EventManagement is a comprehensive event management platform built with modern web technologies.
 It allows users to create, delete, and view events, while providing administrators with user management capabilities.

 ## Features